Mohamed Farrah Aidid: Biography

-Early years
+Early life

 Aidid was born in 1934 in Beledweyne, Italian Somaliland.
 He is from the Habar Gidir subclan of the greater Hawiye clan.
 During the era of the British Military Administration he moved to Galkayo in the Mudug region to stay with a cousin, a policeman who would teach Aidid to both type and speak in Italian.

 Soon after, during the period of the Italian ruled United Nations trusteeship which began in 1950, a young Aidid enlisted in the Corpo di Polizia della Somalia (Police Corps of Somalia) and in 1954 was sent to Italy to be trained at an infantry school in Rome, after which he was appointed to work under several high ranking Somali police officers.
 In 1958, Aidid would serve as Chief of Police in Banaadir Province, and the following year he returned to Italy to receive further education.
-He was also a member of the Somali Youth League (SYL), the leading political group advocating for Somalia’s independence.
+He was also a member of the Somali Youth League (SYL), the leading political group advocating for Somalia's independence.
 According to Aidid, he and other officers debated with Italian administrators who opposed forming a Somali military, arguing the United Nations would provide security for the nation.
 Aidid argued with Italian UN officials that the Ethiopian Empire posed a serious threat and Somalia needed its own armed forces.

 In 1960, Somalia gained independence and Aidid joined the newly formed Somali National Army.
 He was promoted to lieutenant and became aide-de-camp of Maj.
 Gen. Daud Abdulle Hirsi, the first commander of the Somali National Army.
 Aidid first gained combat experience commanding Somali army troops during the escalating border skirmishes against the Ethiopian Imperial Army that preceded the 1964 Ethiopian–Somali War.
 Requiring more formal training and having been recognized as a highly qualified officer, he was later selected to study advanced post graduate military science at the Frunze Military Academy (Военная академия им. М. В. Фрунзе) in the Soviet Union for three years, an elite institution reserved for the most qualified officers of the Warsaw Pact armies and their allies.